 Meditation is in fashion among certain circles.
 Do they know what meditation really is?

-One day, in a particular event, I was passing by when a so called “meditation guide” was conducting a meditation session.
+One day, in a particular event, I was passing by when a self-called “meditation teacher” was conducting a meditation session.
 He was saying: “Visualize this… visualize that…”.
 That guy would better call himself a “illusionist” of words and images.

 At least, I know what meditation is not: it is not visualization.
 Like the old saying tells you: if you see the image of Buddha, you should kill it.